prometheus/jmx_exporter/RELEASING.md

 13. Sets post-release version: `{VERSION}-POST`
 14. Commits and pushes post-release version

+## Documentation Deployment

+Documentation deployment is manual and independent of software releases.
+Use the `Deploy Documentation` GitHub Actions workflow to publish the Docusaurus site from the selected workflow branch.
+Documentation updates do not require creating a release.

 ## Release Artifacts

 Release artifacts will be located in the `RELEASE` directory: